WhereJuly/60-1-oas-markdown-merger/README.md

 To provide a smooth Contract design, living documentation, construction and enforcement tools.
 OAS is a core of this.
 But the process asks for convenience and smoothness to become really productive.

-What it should look like:
+How it should look like:

-- design (write) the Contract as _modular_ OAS definitions;
+- design (write) the Contract as
+  + _modular_ OAS definitions that is the Contract data shapes;
+  + AND the neighboring text and models (diagrams) - the Contract behavior;
-- see the live documentation site as you write the definitions;
+- see all that in the live Contract documentation site as you write the definitions and describe models;
-- be able to continuously publish the Contract documentation;
+- be able to continuously publish the updated Contract documentation;
-- be able to package Contract with its enforcement tools to apply it at consumers;
+- be able to package the OAS part of the Contract with its enforcement tools to apply the Contract at consumers;

 ---